drmortalwombat/oscar64/README.md

 		return x;
 	}

-In this case, the evaluation of the sum is moved into an artifical else case:
+In this case, the evaluation of the sum is moved into an artificial else case:

 	test:
 		090e LDA P0